quarto-dev/quarto-emacs/README.md

 - `M-x quarto-preview`.
 Start a `quarto preview` server that watches quarto content for changes and automatically refreshes it.
 If the current buffer has an associated file that exists in a quarto project, the command will preview the entire project.
 Otherwise, it will preview the specific file.
 - Integration with poly-markdown's compilation.
 The default poly-markdown configuration runs plain `pandoc` on the document; `quarto-mode` uses `quarto render`.

+## Differences in behavior between quarto-mode and markdown-mode

+* `C-c C-c *` behavior

+  `quarto-mode` uses features specific to quarto that make it behave differently from what `markdown-mode` users might expect.
+By default, `quarto-mode` uses `quarto preview`, which works through a custom web server, and does not produce disk output upon preview. `quarto preview` is significantly faster than rerendering entire files in interactive mode, so we encourage you to use it.

+  However, if you wish to not use `quarto preview` and instead depend on the typical rendering mode of previewing, you can restore the standard `markdown-mode` behavior by changing the `quarto-force-preview` customization variable.